qiayuanl/cheetah_ros/README.md

 **Author: QiayuanLiao<br />
 Maintainer: QiayuanLiao, liaoqiayuan@gmail.com**

-The PACKAGE NAME package has been tested under [ROS] Noetic on respectively Ubuntu 14.04, 18.04 and 20.04.
+The PACKAGE NAME package has been tested under [ROS] Noetic on respectively Ubuntu 20.04.
 This is research code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ## Installation